 Mistake 1: Sacrificing depth for speed.
 At 150+ reps, the temptation is to reduce range of motion to finish faster.
 Quarter squats at high speed train the top portion of the quadriceps while neglecting the glutes and hamstrings.
 Every rep should reach at least parallel depth.
 If depth cannot be maintained, reduce reps per set and add sets.

 Mistake 5: Neglecting upper body.
 A squat-only challenge creates a temporary muscle imbalance where the lower body trains daily while the upper body receives no stimulus.
-Consider supplementing the challenge with push-up or plank work to maintain whole-body training balance.
+Supplement the challenge with 2 to 3 sets of push-ups and plank variations on 3 of the 6 training days per week to maintain whole-body training balance without compromising squat recovery.

 The most visible outcome of a 30-day squat challenge is rep capacity improvement.
-Moving from 20 squats on day 1 to 100+ unbroken on day 30 represents a measurable performance gain.
-The less visible but equally important outcomes include improved squat mechanics under fatigue, enhanced muscular endurance in daily activities (stairs, standing, walking), and the establishment of a daily exercise habit.
+Moving from 20 squats on day 1 to 100+ unbroken on day 30 is a measurable performance gain.
+The less visible but equally important outcomes include improved squat mechanics under fatigue, better muscular endurance in daily activities (stairs, standing, walking), and the establishment of a daily exercise habit.

 This content is for educational purposes only and does not constitute medical advice.
 Consult a healthcare professional before starting any exercise program, particularly if you have existing knee injuries, hip conditions, or cardiovascular concerns.
 Stop exercising and seek medical attention if you experience joint pain, chest pain, or dizziness.